University Websites

 Files

-- Altering functionality and presentation of established design system
+- Altering functionality and presentation of the established design system

 - Using designs, fonts, colors or visual identity outside the University web template and brand guide